-Jacques Poulin-Denis is a composer, choreographer, director and performer.
+Jacques Poulin-Denis is a creator, composer, choreographer and performer.
 Undertaking projects that blur the boundaries between dance, music and theater, he creates humanistic and uncanny works that are both sensorial and thought provoking.
 To gently knock the spectator off center, he puts forth the strength within the vulnerability of the characters he brings to life.

 Counting over twelve different productions, Jacques Poulin-Denis’ work has been seen in over twenty cities across Canada, as well as in the United States, Europe and Asia.
 He is an artist in residence of l’Agora de la danse in Montreal, and was awarded a two month residency in Berlin during the Tanz Im August Festival, as well as several choreographic research periods in Montreal, Victoria, Vancouver, Bassano and Seoul.